 Dr. Mitch Dang and the team at Beechnut Dental Care have invested in the technology and training required to give Houston patients access to a truly different kind of dental experience.
 From the award-winning expertise Dr. Dang brings to every procedure to the financing options we offer through CareCredit and Cherry Financing, our goal is to make advanced dental care accessible and comfortable for every patient who walks through our doors.

-If you’re curious about whether Solea laser dentistry is right for your next procedure, we’d love to walk you through the process.
+If you are curious about whether Solea laser dentistry is right for your next procedure, we would love to walk you through the process.
 Reach out to our team through our contact form to schedule your visit today.